At the Circus: Reception

 Reviews from critics were generally not as positive as those for earlier Marx Brothers films.
 Frank S. Nugent of The New York Times wrote that "in all charity and with a very real twinge of regret, we must report that their new frolic is not exactly frolicsome; that it is, in cruel fact, a rather dispirited imitation of former Marx successes, a matter more of perspiration than inspiration and not at all up to the Marx standards (foot-high though they may be) of daffy comedy."
 Variety called the film "broad, ribald fun in familiar pattern to early pictures of the Marx Bros."
-Film Daily wrote, "The mad Marxmen have never been funnier, nor have they had a better story in which to cavort than 'At the Circus'."
-Harrison's Reports called it "about the worst Marx picture seen in years ...
+Though Film Daily wrote, "The mad Marxmen have never been funnier, nor have they had a better story in which to cavort than 'At the Circus,'" Harrison's Reports called it "about the worst Marx picture seen in years ...
 Children should enjoy it, but hardly any adults."
 John Mosher of The New Yorker wrote that the Marxes seemed to be trying harder in this picture than they were in Room Service, "but the achievement of novelty or surprise, the true Marx note, is never apparent."
-The November 11, 1939 Ottawa Citizen described the film as "a veritable riot of hilarity" and "possibly the nuttiest of the films that Groucho, Chico and Harpo have perpetuated."
+In contrast, the November 11, 1939, issue of Ottawa Citizen described the film as "a veritable riot of hilarity" and "possibly the nuttiest of the films that Groucho, Chico and Harpo have perpetrated."